PatrickCmd/cloud-resume-challenge/README.md

 **DevOps**:
 - [ ] CI/CD pipeline with GitHub Actions
 - [ ] Automated testing
-- [ ] Monitoring and logging with CloudWatch
+- [ ] Application monitoring and logging with CloudWatch
 - [ ] Infrastructure testing and validation

 **Documentation**: